How close are we to a cancer vaccine? Duke University scientists are closing in - NewsBreak

 For the last several years, researchers have been working with technology based around mRNA—messenger RNA, which is something that compliments the work of your DNA—to see if they can utilize it to get your body’s own immune system to fight cancers.
 At Duke University, they’re working with mRNA technology to create vaccines for cancer.

-“It is a product which is RNA nucleic acid which encodes a specific protein and then that can be encapsulated in something we like to call a lipid nanoparticle, which is really a little fat bubble, and that can be injected into your body and sort of teaches your body what to go after immunologically,” said Zachary Hartman who works in the Lyerly Lab at Duke.Pfizer recalls 3 types of blood pressure medication over possible cancer risk
+“It is a product which is RNA nucleic acid which encodes a specific protein and then that can be encapsulated in something we like to call a lipid nanoparticle, which is really a little fat bubble, and that can be injected into your body and sort of teaches your body what to go after immunologically,” said Zachary Hartman who works in the Lyerly Lab at Duke.How North Carolina’s 28 ‘countrypolitan’ counties set it apart from other states

 If it all sounds familiar, it should—mRNA vaccines have been in the news quite a bit over the last two years.
 It’s the type of technology used to create the COVID-19 vaccines.